alitokmen/maven-repository-cleaner/README.md

 ```
 # Does the tool have limitations?

-AFAIK, two limitations:

-1. The start directory is `~/.m2/repository/`
+The only limitation is that the start directory is `~/.m2/repository/`, though some forks have fixed that 😉
-1. Though the tool does its best to reorder `alpha`, `beta`, etc. versions it might not be perfect

 # What is the license?